raspberrypilearning/target-practice-simplified/en/quiz1/question_2.md

   --- feedback ---

-  Try again. `else` is used as a final option for when all the above conditions are false.
+  Try again. `else` is used as a final option for when all the other conditions are false.
 Look through the conditions again.
 Are any of the conditions true?

   --- /feedback ---